 Local tourism projects pay Eco Experiencias US$10, a nominal sum meant merely to make it clear that the Eco Experiencias is not a charity or an NGO.
 Rodrigo then offers management and promotional assistance.
 But Eco Experiencias is not a booking agent.
 All bookings and all profits go directly to the local community tourism projects he fosters, including Casa Cristal.

 Be sure to call ahead to reserve a cabin at Casa Cristal (+ 2483 4679) and tell them if you want to eat any meals in the on-site restaurant so they can be ready for you (around US$2.50 per meal for basic fare).
 Oh, and when we were at Casa Cristal rates were per 24 hour period.
 For example, if you check in at 7 am you have to be gone by 7 am the next day.
 Hopefully they’ve stopped that policy.

 Okay, so nearby Santa Ana town wasn’t exactly “overwhelmingly” colonial as our Lonely Planet guidebook effused, but we did find some outstanding basics that made our time in town enjoyable.

-Hostal Casa Verde (US$22 private double room) is central, super clean, has great WiFi, free secure parking, plenty of hang out space (including a roof deck) and smart shared dorm room features like personal fans and lock boxes for small items at every bed.
+Hostal Casa Verde (US$22 for a private double room) is central, super clean, has great Wi-Fi, free secure parking, plenty of hang out space (including a roof deck), and smart shared dorm room features like personal fans and lock boxes for small items at every bed.